-1. Make and display an x y multiplication table for x and y going from 1 to 15.
-The [] function (in the List/Tables menu) will be essential hear.
+- 4. Create a table of the form letter[number], where letter[1] = "A", letter[2] = "B", etc. - 5.
+Make and display an x \ y multiplication table for x and y, each going from 1 to 15.
+The [] function (in the List/Tables menu) will be essential here.
 You can use it to define elements of a two-dimensional table, as shown by example below:

-DEFINE row = 1 P Options DEFINE column = "A" P Options
+DEFINE row = 1 ptions DEFINE column = ''A'' ptions

-DEFINE excel-table row column :
+DEFINE excel-table row column = 47 Options

-DISPLAY-TABLE excel-table Options
+DISPLAY-TABLE excel-table

-- 2. Make and display a table containing information about the organisms known to BioBIKE.
-The information should include the name of the organism, the size of its genome, the number of genes, and its GC-fraction. - 3.
+- 6. Make and display a table containing information about the organisms known to BioBIKE.
+The row labels should be the names of the organisms.
+The column labels should genome size, number of genes, and GC-fraction. - 7.
 Determine the frequency of each dinucleotide in the genome of ss120.
+Put the values in a table.
 The following function will be useful:

-- 4. Determine the number of times each codon is used in the coding genes of ss120. - 5.
-Sort a list of 10 random numbers.
-Note that SORT lives in the LIST, List Production menu. - 6.
-Make a list of lists, consisting of the following:

-((amino acid encoded by codon #1, codon #1, counts in ss120) (amino acid encoded by codon #2, codon #2, counts in ss120) ...)
+Statistics

+- 8. In which of the following cases would a chi-square test be useful?
+In which would a t-test be useful? - a.
+Are the genes of Anabaena PCC 7120 longer, on average, than the genes of ss120? - b.
+Mendel counted 705 purple flowers and 224 white flowers.
+Is this reasonably close to a 3:1 ratio? - c.
+Your unidentified viral sequence has dinucleotide counts of $\{AA = 60, AC = 72, AG = 52, ...\}$ .
+Could the fragment reasonably have been derived from the virus Mx8? - d.
+Is expression of the gene encoding melanin induced by ultraviolet radiation?
+I've measured expression of the gene 12 times: 6 times with UV and 6 times without.

-- 7. Sort the above list and display it line by line.
-(Examine the options available for SORT) - 8.
-What is the average size of the genes of Prochlorococcus marinus ss120?
+- 9. What is the average size of the genes of Prochlorococcus marinus ss120?
 Of Anabaena PCC 7120?
 Are the genes of ss120 significantly smaller than the genes of A7120?
 Answer the question by doing a t-test.
-Note that there exists a T-TEST function, living in the MATHEMATICS / Statistics menu.
-Answer the question also by doing a simulation. - 9.
-Return to What is a gene, part C, and construct by hand the table constructed in the investigation by MAKE-PSSM-FROM. - 10.
-Construct a form that provides a palindrome twice the size of a sequence you give it.
-You'll want to know about the INVERSION-OF function in the STRING/SEQUENCE, String-production menu.

-- 11. What is the frequency of 6-nt palindromic sequences in Anabaena PCC 7120? - a.
+Note that there exists a T-TEST function, living in the ARITHMETIC / Statistics menu.
+Answer the question also by doing a simulation. - 10.
+Is Mendel's results reasonably described as 3:1?
+Answer the question by means of a chi-square test (note there does not exist a chi-square function in BioBIKE!) and also by doing a simulation. - 11.
+Return to What is a gene, part C, and construct by hand the table constructed in the investigation by MAKE-PSSM-FROM. - 12.
+What is the frequency of 6-nt palindromic sequences in Anabaena PCC 7120? - a.
 Construct a form that provides all palindromic sequences of length 6. - b.
 Count all palindromic sequences of length 6 in Anabaena PCC 7120. - c.
 Compare the incidence of each with the predicted number of counts. - d.
-Calculate for each the chi-squared score, comparing predicted with observed counts, then create and sort a list of palindromic sequences by its chi-squared score. - 12.
-You have good reason to believe that the Anabaena gene alr2328, encoding glutamine synthetase is regulated by the availability of nitrogenous compounds.
-This makes sense, since glutamine synthetase incorporates ammonia into organic molecules and is a critical step in nitrogen metabolism.
-Every organism figures to have this gene, and it is probably regulated in the same way in every organism.
-With this in mind, you have some hope that you can find a regulatory sequence upstream from the gene by comparing the upstream sequences of all the orthologs of alr2328 ("ortholog" means "gene related by evolutionary descent", more or less).
-See if you can find such a regulatory sequence, which would presumably serve as the binding site of a regulatory protein.

-You'll want to make yourself familiar with ORTHOLOGS-OF, in the GENES/PROTEINS menu, SEQUENCES-UPSTREAM-OF, in the GENES/PROTEINS, Gene neighborhood menu, and MOTIFS-IN, in the STRINGS/SEQUENCES, Bioinformatic-tools menu.

-13. Construct a codon frequency table for the virus myxococcus_phage_mx8 as described by Karlin (2001) [Trends in Microbiology 9:335-343].
+Calculate for each the chi-squared score, comparing predicted with observed counts, then create and sort a list of palindromic sequences by its chi-squared score. - 13.
+Construct a codon frequency table for the virus myxococcus\phage\mx8 as described by Karlin (2001) [Trends in Microbiology 9:335-343].
 In brief the table should have the following format (shown by example):